antoni-devlin/llm-change-notes/README.md

 You'll need node and npm installed to run this project.
 Confirmed working on node 9.5.1.

+Alternatively, open this repo in a Github Codespace and follow the steps below.

 ## Setup

 Clone this repo, and create a file called `.env` in the project root containing the following environment variables: